chrmod/browser-core/tests/README.md

 ## Windows

-- allow all connections for the python.exe in the firefox settings
+- allow all connections for the python.exe in the firewall settings